chillinflute/ChrisxSam-Planner/Formal Complaint Against Dan/Request for Senate Review of Complaint Regarding Mr Daniele Rosina.md

 My inquiry into why the University was adopting this policy when doing so presented a real and probable threat to student wellbeing remains unanswered [[Correspondance Between Complainant and IO.pdf|(email correspondance pg.
 7)]].

 Furthermore, upon further scrutiny of the [[cop-student-concerns-complaints-20-21.pdf|CoPSCC]], it seems that there is little procedural justification for demanding that witnesses be identified to the complainee.
+To address the relevant sections of that document:

+> Anonymous concerns or complaints will not be dealt with under this Code of Practice. — [[cop-student-concerns-complaints-20-21.pdf#page=3|§1.9]]

+This particular section